-Nothing makes Foster happier than at graduation, which will be a little different this year.
+Nothing makes Foster happier than at graduation, which was a little different this year.

 He said he loves hearing students say they had never thought about pursuing politics before, but now they’re considering it as a major, a minor or hoping to run for office in college.

-The book, which will be released on September 1, is available for pre-order on Amazon and at all major book retailers.
+The book is available now on Amazon and at all major book retailers.

 Foster said, “I’m beyond satisfied with what it looks like, and I can’t wait for people to get ahold of it and hopefully inspire them to participate in the political process in America.”

 Send your news to Parkland’s #1 news source Parkland Talk.

 - Jill Fox is an Emmy Award-winning writer and producer.
 She has worked on the public relations side as well as the television side of marketing for NBC Universal.
 A true Floridian, Fox grew up in Ormond Beach and earned her Bachelor’s Degree in Economics and Advertising from the University of Miami.
 During college, Fox enjoyed working at Walt Disney World.
 She loves living in Parkland with her husband, Brian and their two children, Madden, 10 and Randi, 7.